10 Tenant Safety Measures for Property Managers

 Keep walkways free from debris.
 Ensure trash is picked up regularly and litter removed.
 Address vandalism right away, and regularly maintain equipment and lighting.

-#9: Screen Tenants and Employees.
+#9: Screen tenants and employees.Title

-#10: Add or upgrade your security system.
+#10: Add or upgrade your security system.Title

-Buildings without security systems are more likely to be targeted by criminals.
-In a survey of 500 convicted burglars, 37% said the presence of a security camera would stop them from attempting a break-in.
+Buildings without security systems are more likely to be targeted for criminal acts.
+In a survey of 500 convicted burglars, 37% said the presence of a security camera would stop themA from attempting a break-in.

 Newer cameras offer many features not available in traditional models.
 These include: